Free Initial Consultation | (980) 237-4579

 • While under the influence of an impairing substance,

-• After consuming sufficient alcohol that you have a blood alcohol concentration (BAC) of .08 or more, or
+• With a blood alcohol concentration (BAC) of .08 or more, or

 • With any amount of a Schedule I controlled substance in your blood or urine.